hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 ### Run Online Serving Pipeline Using Docker

-After completing the training pipeline, you can use the trained model to deploy and test the online serving pipeline of the toolkit.
+After completing the training pipeline, you can use the trained model to deploy and test the online serving pipeline of Intel® Recsys Toolkit.

-You are highly recommended to run the online serving pipeline using our provided Docker image.
+You are highly recommended to run the online serving pipeline using our provided Docker image as instructed in this section.

 Note that we have already prepared scripts to easily launch the Docker containers for online serving.
-You need to run the following steps on bare metal to start the online services.
+You need to run the following steps on **bare metal** to start the services.
 If you run the training pipeline in the Docker image, first type `Ctrl+D` or `exit` to exit the container and go back to your development system.

 **a.
 Set Up Docker Image**